 3. The Basic Personal Amount (BPA) has been increased

 As part of their policy to continue increasing it over time until it reaches $15,000 in 2023, the government increased the Basic Personal Amount for the 2022 tax year to $14,398.
 This means that every Canadian will get a slight boost to their return this year, and it’s likely you can expect another increase next year as well.

 4. Tax brackets have shifted to account for inflation

 The government has adjusted tax brackets for 2022 to maintain buying power for Canadians as prices of goods continue to slowly increase.

 The new federal tax brackets for 2022 are as follows:

 The adjustment upwards means that Canadians on the edge of a tax bracket might find themselves shifted into a lower bracket this year and pay less taxes because of it.

-5. The TFSA limit remains unchanged
+5. The TFSA limit has been increased

 6. New OAS limit amounts